MrDredD/fse_project/README.md

 ## Dependencies
-This project is depend on OpenCV framework and sample c++ app to find a face in image All dependencies are installed via installation section above
+This project is depend on OpenCV framework and sample c++ app to find a face in image <br>
+All dependencies are installed via installation section above

+## Development
+To modify code you must be familiar with OpenCV framework. <br>
+Good [resource](https://learnopencv.com/) to get started. <br>
+Or you can use the official [docs](https://docs.opencv.org/4.x/) web page

+### Sample advancments
+You can add a function `void display(Mat frame)` to add a visualisation functionality to this project